Dwarf galaxies in the MATLAS Survey: Hubble Space Telescope observations of nuclear star clusters: Introduction

 This work is organized as follows.
-We introduce the MATLAS survey, as well as the dwarf galaxy sample in Section \ref{section:MATLAS_sample}.
-We present the \emph{HST} observations in Section \ref{section:hst}, and describe the sample of nucleated dwarf galaxies and UDGs in Section \ref{section:nuc_sample}.
-The method used to derive the properties of the NSCs are detailed in Section \ref{section:NSC_method} and their structural and photometric properties are shown in Section \ref{section:NSC_props}.
-We discuss the results in terms of formation of NSCs in dwarf galaxies in Section \ref{section:GCs}, and their possible and evolution into UCDs in Section \ref{section:UCD}.
-Finally, we summarize and draw conclusions in Section \ref{section:conclusion}.
+We introduce the MATLAS survey, as well as the dwarf galaxy sample in Sect. \ref{section:MATLAS_sample}.
+We present the HST observations in Sect. \ref{section:hst}, and describe the sample of nucleated dwarf galaxies and UDGs in Sect. \ref{section:nuc_sample}.
+The method used to derive the properties of the NSCs is detailed in Sect. \ref{section:NSC_method} and their structural and photometric properties are shown in Sect. \ref{section:NSC_props}.
+We discuss the results in terms of formation of NSCs in dwarf galaxies in Sect. \ref{section:GCs}, and their possible and evolution into UCDs in Sect. \ref{section:UCD}.
+Finally, we summarize and draw our conclusions in Sect. \ref{section:conclusion}.